yutec/LTE/README.md

 # LTE

-This program runs the second & third Monte Carlo experiments of dynamic BLP demand estimation using Pseudo fixed point algorithm (Sun & Ishihara, 2017).
+This program runs the second & third Monte Carlo experiments of dynamic BLP demand estimation using the Pseudo Fixed Point algorithm (Sun & Ishihara, 2017).

 Compiling and running the program requires GSL (GNU Scientific Libraray) package, which can be obtained at "http://www.gnu.org/software/gsl/".
 Specify the path to